cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

       <img src="/images/sts/services-selection.png" />

-   As the deployment proceeds, progress messages appear in the **Console** pane.
+   As the deployment proceeds, progress messages appear in the **Console** view.
 When deployment is complete, the application is listed in the **Applications** pane.

 ## <a id='create-service'></a>Create a Service ##